 - £5 (or the full outstanding balance if it's less than £5)—this is called the "floor"

 - 1% of the balance plus interest and default charges

-For a credit card charging 18.9% APR, a £25 floor would kick in for all balances below £1,000 or so.
+For most credit cards charging 19.9% APR, a £25 floor would kick in for balances below £1,000 or so (if your minimum payment is calculated using 1% of the amount owed, not a higher amount).
 This means that each month the minimum payment would be a fixed £25—it would not drop below £25 as you work to pay down the balance from £1,000 to zero.

 A card with a lower floor of £5 would take much longer to pay off, because the minimum payment would continue to decline until the balance falls to around £200, at which point the £5 floor kicks in.

 |Floor||Floor Kicks in for Balances Below…||Time to Pay Debt||Total Interest Charges|

 |£25||£1,000||5 years 4 months||£599|